 The combination of his clinical experience and expertise, extensive research and evidence of a need for resilience services in commercial, public and third sectors led him to establish the Centre.

 Justin Haroun is a qualified, coach, musculoskeletal therapist and Hakomi body-centred psychotherapist, who has been working with individual clients and designing, developing and running courses in the UK and internationally since 2002.

 His research, educational and therapeutic practices focus on personal and professional development especially improving function and performance, using applied mindfulness and reflective practice to help individuals and teams reach their full potential.

-Justin is also a qualified Heart Math group facilitator and Mindful Self-Compassion teacher and ILM certified coach, and is studying for a PhD.
+Justin is also a qualified Heart Math group facilitator and Mindful Self-Compassion teacher and ILM certified coach.

 Ms Kate Fismer

 Kate Fismer is the Operations Manager and a trainer at Centre for Resilience.

 She is also a Naturopathic Physician MRN (trained at the University of Westminster).
 She is passionate about working both with 1:1 with clients and groups developing programmes that support a sustainable lifestyle, well-being and resilience.
 Kate is also qualified Mindful Self-Compassion teacher, ILM certified coach and HeartMath group facilitator.
 She is fascinated by exploring the conditions, beliefs and values that help bring meaning and purpose to work and life and has a life-long interest in resilience.